 Academic Unit Reviews

 The review process is an integral part of the University's quality assurance system.
-Oversight of reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).
+Oversight of reviews is the responsibility of the Provost.

 Academic Unit, and Other Academic Unit, Reviews are coordinated by staff from Learning and Quality Support who, in partnership with faculty staff throughout the process, provide assistance and advice as required.
-A summary of the responsibilities of stakeholders during Academic Unit Reviews is available here.
+Guidelines, resources, process map and a summary of the responsibilities of stakeholders during Academic Unit Reviews.

 - To evaluate the quality and effectiveness of academic strategy, operations and outcomes, including in research, learning and teaching, entrepreneurship and innovation, and external engagement and impact;